qasim032/Console-Based-Calculator-in-Java/README.md

 ✨ Example Usage
 -----------------------------------------------------------
 🎉 Welcome to simple calculator 🎉
-Choose one of the following options
+Choose one of the following options:
  1. ➕ Add
  2. ➖ Subtract
  3. ✖️ Multiply